simionAndrei/SBD_AWS-assignment/README.md

 ***Table 3*** - Running results on 20c4.8xlarge (36vCore, 60GB) AWS instances

-Bellow a couple of print-screens are shown from the Web Interfaces used to monitor the running of our final experiments.
+Bellow a couple of print-screens are shown from the Web Interfaces used to monitor the running of our final experiments:

 ![Spark-hist](figures/final_run_sparkh.png)